secrdev/SECR/README.md

 ### Planned features:

-- Displaying steps to recreate and patch each vulnerability found
+- Steps to recreate and patch each vulnerability found
 - Implementing SECR in a Chrome extension and/or Github Marketplace app

 ## Contributing